khartinger/mqtt4home/md/m4h24_Vue_PubSub2_e.md

 The `MqttLastXController.ts` file contains the `MqttLastXController` class that extends the base `DeviceController` class and an `mqttLastXController` object to use the class.

 * Create the file `MqttLastXController.ts`:
    Men&uuml; Display - Explorer.
-Right click on `controller` - select "New file" and enter `MqttLastXController.ts`.
+Right click on `controller` - select "New file" and enter `MqttLastXController.ts`
    Content of the file:
 ```
 // ______MqttLastXController.ts_________________________________